rachyoder/Projects-Exercises/docs/mind-reader.md

 1. Improve error messaging to be more specific to the terminal.
 2. Add info to your projects README.md [README.md Best Practices](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
+3. Add links and resources from this week to the [Class Resources Repo](https://github.com/bootcamp-students/Resources) by forking the repo and then initiating a pull request with your additions to the .md file.

 **If you get stuck...**